-Mega-projects are some of the most interesting phenomena in social science.
+Mega-projects can be viewed as some of the most interesting phenomena in social science.
 They represent the major achievements by collectives to influence the progress and direction of society and the mustering of collective strength to infuse major institutional change.
 Indeed, launching a mega-project is a way of getting attention, a way of getting things done - of creating dreams and high aspirations.
-They typically function as mechanisms to infuse trail making (Hirschmann, 1967) – establishing a new path of development, and order transformation (Eisenstadt, 1995).
+South Africa’s high speed metropolitan transport network has been described as ‘Glitz, glamour and the Gautrain; Megaprojects as political symbols’ (Westhuizen 2008).Megaprojects typically function as mechanisms to infuse trail making (Hirschmann, 1967) – establishing a new path of development, and order transformation (Eisenstadt, 1995).
 Indeed, they oftentimes operate as institutional projects – spearheading change of institutional frameworks and belief and norm systems.

 Historically they have had enormous importance ranging from the cathedrals built to protect society from its worst enemies to current high-tech mega-projects, such as the Large Hydron Collider, launched to ensure the sustainability of technology and research advancements.
-In both these cases, people and experts travel to take part in this important societal projects – the freemasons travelled across the cathedrals assisting the church and local communities to realize their dream of a new cathedral, or scientists taking part in various large-scale projects, working as post-doc, and later on as directors of research in building the global knowledge of physics and science.
+In both these cases, people and experts travel far to take part in this important societal projects – the freemasons travelled across the cathedrals assisting the church and local communities to realize their dream of a new cathedral, or scientists taking part in various large-scale projects, working as post-doctorates, and later on as directors of research in building the global knowledge of physics and science.
 The projects function as action localities (Grabher, 2002) that build arenas for collaboration and learning, of the creation of future ties that shape the future of industrial and technological developments.
 They are important and understanding their nature and dynamics is an important task for social science.

-Megaprojects attract our attention, they attract the attention of the media, and it is encouraging the increasing scholarly attention into megaprojects.
+Megaprojects attract our attention, appeal to our senses, attract the attention of the media, and recently it is receiving increasing scholarly attention.
 An overall and intriguing question pertains to the issue of why mega-projects exist.
-Indeed, one might simply answer – because they are needed, because they generate value, simply because they have a business case that is attractive.
-Understanding the rationale underlying the decision to implement a megaproject would lead us to look further into what seem to drive the megaproject business and why megaprojects are considered attractive to decision makers pushing these ventures forward.
-What are the features of megaprojects that make them so attractive to decision makers and to societies at large?
+Indeed, one might simply answer – because they are needed, because they generate value, simply because they have are promoted by a convincing business case that is attractive.
+Understanding the rationale underlying the decision to implement a megaproject would lead us to look further into what seems to drive the megaproject business and why megaprojects are considered attractive to decision makers who are pushing these ventures forward.
+What are the features of megaprojects that make them so attractive to decision makers and to societies at large that they seem to be increasing in numbers despite reports of their poor performance?

 Flyvbjerg (2014) introduced the framework of the four sublimes of megaprojects from which he wanted to explain the factors that drove the megaproject development.
 He identified the technological, political, economic, and the aesthetic sublimes as the most important to explain the rapid expansion of megaproject businesses (see Table 1).